VolmitSoftware/Wormholes/README.md

 * Add a portal wand for designing portal frames (quickly)
 * Add additional feedback to error messages via title message
 * Add feedback for giving a portal a name
+* Auto Build setting (on by default) no longer requires flint and steel to activate a portal.
+Just place the four color blocks!